 Norton Surname Meaning, History & Origin

-the Norton place-name could be found as far apart as Runcorn in Cheshire, Doncaster in south Yorkshire, as well as Northamptonshire and Suffolk further south.
+In the 1086 Domesday Book the Norton place-name could be found as far apart as Runcorn in Cheshire, Doncaster in south Yorkshire, as well as Northamptonshire and Suffolk further south.
 Modern-day

 - Norton Families

 Nortons in south Derbyshire and Burton on Trent.

 - Norton DNA Project

 England.
 The Norton family of Sharpenhoe in Bedfordshire was one early Norton line, beginning with le Seugneur de Norville in the 12th century.
 Norville became Norton sometime in the 13th century.
 Thomas Norton of Sharpenhoe prospered as a grocer in London in Tudor times and his son Thomas made a name for himself as a poet and as a persecutor of Catholics.